 There are many ways to prepare Merenda but the base is the Tuscan bread.
 The typical ones are:

-- Bread with all kinds of cured meats as mortadella or salami, or with Nutella chocolate.
+- Bread with all kinds of cured meats such as mortadella or salami, or with Nutella chocolate.

 - The classic sandwich with 2 slices of bread, stuffed with cheese and raw ham.